KabukiStarship/KabukiToolkit/README.md

 # Kabuki Toolkit
 An cross-platform cross-language toolkit to for creating the Sloth and Chinese Rooms.
-Kabuki Toolkit is an Abstract Algebra Automata; a Turing Machine and functional programming environment.
+Kabuki Toolkit is an Abstract Algebra Book; a Turing Machine and functional programming environment.

 ## Seeking Developers